 MaryBeth Smith, Owner

-MaryBeth Smith has been in the corporate business world for more than two decades.
+MaryBeth Smith has been in the corporate business world for nearly three decades.
 She is the perfect balance of ingenuity and inventiveness for Colin in both marriage and business.
 Helping to grow the company through acquisitions and leadership, she is the backbone of the Roundabout Catering and Roundabout Grill’s businesses.

 Favorite food: Anything Italian.